valevo/SABIO/logs.md

 SABIO meeting:

+  - Cindy mentioned:
-  - Cindy mentioned (and is working on) the [Pressing Matter](https://www.uu.nl/en/news/pressing-matter-ownership-value-and-the-question-of-colonial-heritage-in-museums#:~:text='Pressing%20Matter'%20investigates%20the%20potentialities,for%20these%20objects%20within%20museums.) project
+    - she's working on the [Pressing Matter](https://www.uu.nl/en/news/pressing-matter-ownership-value-and-the-question-of-colonial-heritage-in-museums#:~:text='Pressing%20Matter'%20investigates%20the%20potentialities,for%20these%20objects%20within%20museums.) project
+    - metaphor of a ***funnel*** for the program -> related to my own thoughts on bias detection as search, but a nicer metaphor
+    - bias as absence: the systematic absence of people in the data or the absence of fine-grained attributes for people is an instance of bias -> choice of words can indicate that, too (e.g. the choice of identifier for a person, cf. 'a man has a name') => this is closely related to, if not the same as, silencing
   - MVP: limit use cases to profressionals
   - Marieke mentioned a nice idea: heat maps on the collection/subgraphs/etc to direct users' attention in a non-binary way, to visualise/uncover patterns -> talk to Werner about this
-  - Cindy use the metaphor of a ***funnel***
+  - user should be able to input cues -> not only: *detect bias in a given text/object/collection*, but also: *find everything in a given collection that is similar to a given cue*